Is There Asbestos in Jewelry Boxes?

 Decor Pieces Made From Bakelite Could Bring About the Chance of Exposure to Asbestos

-Because they were produced in molds, the vintage Bakelite boxes tend to be identical, but enthusiasts can make them unique and personalized with hand-carving or polishing.
-Giving old Bakelite boxes a new look can be risky - the process of carving and polishing by hand increases the possibility of sending asbestos fibers into the air.
-Vintage Bakelite products contain up to 5% amosite asbestos, which can become dangerous if disturbed.
+Because they were produced in molds, the vintage bakelite boxes tend to be identical, but enthusiasts can make them unique and personalized with hand-carving or polishing.
+Giving old bakelite boxes a new look can be risky - carving and polishing by hand increases the possibility of sending asbestos fibers into the air.
+Vintage bakelite products contain up to 5% amosite asbestos, which can become dangerous if disturbed.
 Regardless of the type, asbestos is always a hazard if the fibers become airborne and are inhaled or ingested.

-Many old Bakelite jewelry pieces, boxes, and fashion accessories remain in use.
-While most of these objects were harmless back in the day when they were new, they could pose a risk of asbestos exposure today, as Bakelite plastic becomes friable over the years and can release toxic asbestos fibers.
+Many old bakelite jewelry pieces, boxes, and fashion accessories remain in use.
+While most of these objects were harmless when they were new, they could pose a risk of asbestos exposure today, as bakelite plastic becomes friable over the years and can release toxic asbestos fibers.
 However, exposure to asbestos from vintage jewelry pieces, boxes, or accessories usually occurs in small amounts.
 It is advisable to be aware of all the risks that asbestos can pose in our home environment, as no quantity of asbestos is safe to inhale or ingest.